-Accessible customer service is not about ramps or automatic door openers.
-It’s about understanding that people with disabilities may have different needs.
+Accessible customer service is about understanding that people with disabilities may have different needs and finding the best way to help them access goods and services.
 It can be as easy as asking “How can I help?” and making small changes to how you serve customers with disabilities.

 The Accessibility Standard for Customer Service applies to all organizations (public, private and non-profit) that provide goods or services either directly to the public or to other organizations in Ontario and that have one or more employees in Ontario.